mattgd/SFPD-Dispatch/README.md

 ## virtualenv activate Script Edits

-In order to support the environment variable requirements for this app, the following environment variables should be set at the bottom of the bin/activate
+In order to support the environment variable requirements locally for this app, the following environment variables should be set at the bottom of the bin/activate
 script:
 ```